GrapesJS/grapesjs/docs/modules/Storage.md

 ```

 ::: danger
 Be sure to configure properly [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) on your server API.
-The [json-server] is not intended to be used in production and therefore enables all of them automatically for the sake of simplicity.
+The [json-server] is not intended to be used in production and therefore enables all of them automatically.
 :::

 <div id="setup-the-server"></div>